Architecture Photographer Gear

 The dual cards in your camera are crucial for backup when working with any client and obviously for high-end clients.

-I typically set both cards to store simultaneously my RAW files, keeping the SD card always in the camera and taking out only the CF card for downloading the photos, making sure I always have a backup on camera as well.
+I typically set both cards to store simultaneously my RAW files, keeping the SD card always in the camera and taking out only the CF Express card for downloading the photos, making sure I always have a backup on camera as well.

 I do not delete my 128GB SD card until it’s completely full so I can have about 3-4 photoshoots without deleting the card.